 There’s an economic theory out there that if you take the incomes of your five closest friends and average them, the resulting number will be pretty close to your own income.

-I think the same thing is true of our idea incomes.
+idea incomes.
 You’re only going to be as good as the stuff you surround yourself with.

 My mom used to say to me, “Garbage in, garbage out.”